 - Play dumb.
 On numerous occasions in Mexico, the police simply let us go when we pretended (ok, we really weren’t pretending) that we could not speak Spanish.
 After spending thirty frustrating minutes communication via Google Translate, it may start to seem like more trouble than it is worth for the corrupt cops.

 - If playing dumb doesn’t work, you could try to escalate.
 Explain (while keeping things light and friendly) that you don’t believe you have committed an infraction and you would like to get a written ticket so you can go to the police station and dispute the ticket.
 Be sure to ask them for their names and the name of a superior you can discuss it with.
 At this point, hopefully, they will back down not wanting to get caught out in their own corruption.
 If they don’t back down, well now you have to follow through.
 Get names.
 Write down the name of the officer(s) in charge.
 We have heard of people following up with charges subsequently and having rulings overturned.
+We have also heard of bribes doubling when the supervisor gets involved, so make sure you are prepared for the possibility if you request to speak to a supervisor.

 - Cry.
 You may think we are kidding, but it actually works.
 We have never seen a corrupt police officer throwback our documents as fast as we did in Ecuador when the waterworks came.